smlnj/smlnj/smlnj-lib/NEWPP/README.md

   format.sml
     format constructors: HINDENT, SINDENT (hard and soft indented formats)

-4. NewPrettyPrint
+4. Changed:

+  newprettyprint.sig, sml (structure NewPrettyPrint)

 	Implementation of hardIndent and softIndent have been changed.
 These functions are defined directly in terms of the HINDENT and SINDENT constructors, but are curried.

+** Version 8.1 [2023.1.2]**

+0. Merged HINDENT and SINDENT into a single format constructor INDENT that retains the behavior of SINDENT.
+Function softIndent renamed to indent, and hardIndent replaced by breakIndent in NewPrettyPrint.

+1. Renamed

+   format.sml
+     SINDENT --> INDENT  (* same semantics *)

+   newprettyprint.sig,sml
+     softIndent --> indent

+2. Removed

+   format.sml
+     HINDENT

+   newprettyprint.sig, sml
+     hardIndent

+3. Added

+   newprettyprint.sig,sml
+     breakIndent : int -> format -> format